Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 who regarded him very highly and protected him in the early stage of his career:

-it is said that the newly appointed pope, while talking with Bernini about his election, said to him: "You are lucky to see Maffeo Barberini become pope, but we (plural majestatis) are even luckier because Bernini lives at the time of our pontificate".
+it is said that the Pope, while talking with Bernini about his election, said to him: "You are lucky to see Maffeo Barberini become pope, but we (plural majestatis) are even luckier because Bernini lives at the time of our pontificate".

 The war for the succession of Mantua had a collateral effect, which showed that Italy was losing importance in the new European context from a political and economic viewpoint and in addition was also starting to lose some of its artistic treasures.
 King Charles I of England bought in 1627 the whole Gonzaga collection of works of art: by this acquisition the king, a great admirer of Italian paintings, built up an extraordinary collection of Italian masters: it was partially sold during the Commonwealth of England (1649-60), but many paintings were bought back by King Charles II who further enriched the collection.